alphagov/govuk-mongodb-content/README.md

 mongo: Last argument is the name/id of the image.
 The version can be specified for reproducibility with a colon.
 ```

-⚠️ If you already have previously run a mongodb image also called `govuk` then you will need to drop it first.
+⚠️ If you already have previously run a mongodb image also called `govuk`, then you will need to drop it first:

 ```
 docker rm -f govuk
 ```

     Use `docker ps` to check what containers are running.

     You can [stop or kill](https://medium.com/@nagarwal/lifecycle-of-docker-container-d2da9f85959) the container at any time - you can restart it with `docker start govuk`.

 ### Check for data